renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_app_page.png">

-After completing these steps, your project has continuous integration and deployment set up and you can enjoy the [befefits](https://semaphoreci.com/community/tutorials/continuous-integration) of this agile practice.
+After completing these steps, your project has [continuous integration and deployment](https://semaphoreci.com/community/tutorials/continuous-integration) set up and you can enjoy the benefits of this agile practice.